DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Dr Vanessa Van de Velde, Registrar; Dr Alex Holme, Dermatologist, Royal Infirmary of Edinburgh, Edinburgh, Scotland; Chief Editor: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, March 2016.

-Alezzandrini syndrome is diagnosed on recognising the clinical presentation.
+Alezzandrini syndrome is a clinical diagnosis.

 Audiometry is undertaken to assess hearing loss.